DenioPranatha/SL1/README.md

     ![tutor 5](https://github.com/DenioPranatha/SL1/blob/master/public/img/tutor5.png)
 9. Type ```php artisan key:generate``` to generate random string for apps encription and decription.
 It's quite a difficult term but we dont need to understand it that deep.
     ![tutor 6](https://github.com/DenioPranatha/SL1/blob/master/public/img/tutor6.png)
-10. Type ```npm install`` to install the Node Package Manager.
+10. Type ```npm install``` to install the Node Package Manager
     ![tutor 7](https://github.com/DenioPranatha/SL1/blob/master/public/img/tutor7.png)
 11. Type ```npm install bootstrap@v5.2.3``` for our CSS Framweork.
-It carries some css classes that are neccessary to build the current website.
+It carries some css classes that are neccessary to build the current website
     ![tutor 8](https://github.com/DenioPranatha/SL1/blob/master/public/img/tutor8.png)
 12. Type ```npm run dev``` to prepare the environment
     ![tutor 9](https://github.com/DenioPranatha/SL1/blob/master/public/img/tutor9.png)
-13. Open another command line, go to the projects directory by typing cd <your-directory>, and then type php artisan serve.
+13. Open another command line, go to the projects directory by typing cd <your-directory>, and then type php artisan serve
     ![tutor 10](https://github.com/DenioPranatha/SL1/blob/master/public/img/tutor10.png)
-14. The website can be accessed in the given link.
+14. The website can be accessed in the given link

 ## Website view

 ### Profile
+The profile's directory is at http://127.0.0.1:8000/profile.
+This section shows:
+1. General overview that has my picture, name, what I do, and my personal motto because it feels nice to have it
+2. Short description to let the viewer knows what my character, my skill, and what I do
+3. Portfolio, consist of 3 categories: My achievement, organizational activity, and past projects.
+It is showed in carousel and clickable.
+If you click the card.
+You will be directed to achievement detail page
+4. Skills, to show my technical ability specifically
+5. Organization involvement shown in logo to keep it simple and attractive
 ![view 1](https://github.com/DenioPranatha/SL1/blob/master/public/img/screenshot1.png)
 ![view 2](https://github.com/DenioPranatha/SL1/blob/master/public/img/screenshot2.png)
 ![view 3](https://github.com/DenioPranatha/SL1/blob/master/public/img/screenshot3.png)